happypsyduck/heroku-fiatdex-database/README.md

-# heroku-fiatdex-database
-FiatDex Database Template for Heroku
+# Heroku Proxy to FiatDex Database